redbadger/awesome-badger/chriswhealy/sha256/implementation/README.md

   )
 ```

-Now that words 0 to 15 of the message digest have been populated, we can start a second loop to populate the remaining 48 words (16 to 63).
+Now that words 0 to 15 of the message digest have been correctly populated, we can start a second loop to populate the remaining 48 words (16 to 63).

-Initially, the second loop inside this function used a hard-coded loop iteration limit; however, to make unit testing easier, it turned out to be very convenient if the number of loop iterations was supplied as a function argument.
+Initially, the second loop inside this function was written to use a hard-coded iteration limit; however, this made the function tricky to unit test.
+Therefore, to make unit testing easier, it turned out to be very convenient to pass the number of loop iterations as a function argument.
 This then allowed a unit test to be created that performed a single loop iteration without the need to change the function itself.

 Now that testing is complete and the coding works, it might be more intuitive to replace this argument with a hard-coded iteration value; however, it does no harm to keep this feature.